polygonjs/polygonjs/README.md

 // the container is an envelope that contains a coreGroup const coreGroup = container.coreContent();
-// and we can now get an array of THREE.Object3D: const objects = coreGroup.objects();
+// and we can now get an array of THREE.Object3D: const objects = coreGroup.threejsObjects();
-// and we can use threejsjs Api: const object = objects[0];
+// and we can use threejs API: const object = objects[0];
 object.position.set(0, 1, 0);
 object.updateMatrix();